dcharles3000/vue-todo-app/README.md

-# vue-todo-app
+# Todo
-A simple todo app build with vue.js
+A todo web application